aerospike/aerospike-client-python/doc/client.rst

             |
             | If max_retries is exceeded, the transaction will return error ``AEROSPIKE_ERR_TIMEOUT``.
             |
+            | Default: ``2``

-            | **WARNING**: Database writes that are not idempotent (such as "add") should not be retried because the write operation may be performed multiple times if the client timed out previous transaction attempts.
+            .. warning: Database writes that are not idempotent (such as "add") should not be retried because the write operation may be performed multiple times if the client timed out previous  transaction attempts.
 It's important to use a distinct write policy for non-idempotent writes, which sets max_retries = `0`;
-            |
-            | Default: ``2``

         * **sleep_between_retries** (:class:`int`)
             | Milliseconds to sleep between retries.
 Enter ``0`` to skip sleep.
             |